-Restricted cash and cash equivalents include tenant security deposits, reserves required by debt covenants, insurance impounds, replacement reserves and insurance risk reserves.
+Restricted cash and cash equivalents include tenant security deposits, reserves required by debt covenants, insurance impounds, funds held for others, replacement reserves and insurance risk reserves.

 For purposes of the statements of cash flows, the Authority considers cash and cash equivalents to include all pooled cash and investments, including restricted account balances, as these pooled balances have the general characteristic of a demand deposit account and investments with initial maturities of 90 days or less.